PricelessToolkit/SOILSENS-V5W/README.md

 After entering the necessary information, click **Submit** to save the configuration.
 The sensor will restart with the new settings.

+> [!NOTE]
+> If it does not restart, unplug and reconnect the battery.
+If the LED stays on after that, it means the sensor cannot connect because the SSID, Wi-Fi password, MAC address, Wi-Fi channel, or MQTT credentials are incorrect!

 > [!IMPORTANT]
 > ⚠️ Entering to configuration mode will erase all current settings.
 Therefore, if you enter configuration mode without saving any changes, all settings will revert to their factory defaults, such as `ESP-NOW` with Key `xy`.